-Table 28: Toolbar functions for "Multilingual captions"
+Table 28: Toolbar functions for the "Multilingual captions" dialog

 Icon Function

 + Add

 Adds a new caption.

 ·× Delete.

 Deletes from the database the caption that is active in the edit view after confirming the security prompt.

 Save.

 Saves a new or modified caption in the database.

 V Assign caption.

 This button is only enabled if the dialog was called by a node in the definition tree view.
 Pressing this button assigns the active caption in the Edit area to the node.